Have questions about your research?

 Applications were due on Monday, April 2nd, 2018 by 11:59PM

 - Arts, Humanities, & Social Sciences: first prize, $700; second prize, $400

 - Science, Engineering, & Math: first prize, $700; second prize, $400

 - Best digital scholarship project: one prize of $500

 - Best project using Library Special Collections resources: one prize of $350

 - Best project on music after 1900: one prize of $350, funded by the Hugo and Christine Davise Fund for Contemporary Music in the Music Library

-The award ceremonywas held on Tuesday, May 23, 2017 as part of Undergraduate Research Week.
+The award ceremony was held on Thursday, May 24th, 2018 as part of Undergraduate Research Week.